len2121/hello-world/README.md

 # hello-world
-PhD student studying biological anthropology at NYU Trying to learn how to use Github
+PhD student studying biological anthropology at NYU.
+Trying to learn how to use Github